AshkanArabim/accent-training/backend/README.md

 ## uasge
 - `npm install`
 - start your mongo server (install it if you haven't)
-- if you haven't populated mongodb with practice words, run "hardcode_practices.ts" to do so.
+- if you haven't populated mongodb with practice words, run `npm run hardcode` on the first run.
-  - `ts-node hardcode_practices.ts`
 - run `npm run dev` to start the server